Sal Island, Cape Verde - Things to Do in Sal Island

 Top Things to Do in Sal Island

-Buracona blowhole and Blue Eye
+Buracona lava pools and Blue Eye

-Book Buracona blowhole and Blue Eye Tours:
+Book Buracona lava pools and Blue Eye Tours:

-Book Kite beach at Ponta Preta Tours:
+Book Kite surfing at Kite Beach Tours:

 Getting There